 In 1994, Rodney Wilson — a gay high school teaching Missourian (along with a few community members) — founded “LGBT History Month” to give young LGBTQIA+ kids the opportunity to learn their history, and understand it as a mirror: seeing themselves in the people that came before them.
 They chose October as the month to celebrate because of National Coming Out Day, which is on October 11th.

 Lgbthistorymonth.com, a project of Equality Forum since 2006, spotlights thirty-one LGBTQIA+ icons every year voted on by fans of pop culture, history, and more.
-While the hashtag #LGBTHistoryMonth doesn’t explicitly demonstrate intersex & TGNC inclusion, check out the TGNC folks who made it onto this year’s list!
+While the hashtag #LGBTHistoryMonth doesn’t specifically center intersex & TGNC people, check out the TGNC folks who made it onto the 2023 list in the video below!

 Historic Trans, Intersex, and TGNC Siblings